 State police: Toddler recovering from fentanyl overdose; preliminary hearing set for adult

 Jan.
-2—A toddler who overdosed on fentanyl last month in Lilly is recovering, state police said Monday.
+3—A toddler who overdosed on fentanyl last month in Lilly is recovering, state police said Monday.

 The child was "responding well" after being taken to UPMC for treatment.